SamuelLAN/DLM/preprocess/readme.md

-# preprocess corpus data
+# preprocess data

-> what are done
+> what are done for "nmt_inputs"

+- remove noise

 - Segment sentences